Arrigo Pola: Career in Asia and work as a voice teacher

 In the spring of 1951 Pola sang Alfredo to Maria Callas's Violetta at the Teatro Regio in Parma.
 Unfortunately, Callas and her husband Giovanni Battista Meneghini took a disliking to Pola, which had a negative impact on his career in Italy.
 In the summer of 1951, he sang Enzo Grimaldi at the Baths of Caracalla for a gala performance for the Italian government and the official state guest, the President of the Philippines.
 Pola was invited the next day to an audience with the Filipino President, where he was offered a position as the principal tenor at the Manila Opera and a place on the voice faculty at the Manila Conservatory.
 Given the troubles that Callas was causing for him in Italy, Pola and his wife decided to accept the offer and the family spent the next three years in the Philippines.
 Among the roles Pola sang with the Manila Opera were Canio in Pagliacci, Manrico in Il trovatore, Rodolfo in La bohème, and Turiddu in Cavalleria rusticana.
+Who wrote all this slandering of Callas without providing any sources?
+Also, it was in December 1951 Pola and Callas sang together, not in the spring of that year.

 In 1954, Pola returned to Italy with the hopes of reviving his opera career in Italy; an attempt which never gained much momentum.
 That year, he was approached by a baker named Fernando Pavarotti who wanted to know whether the tenor voice of his 19-year-old son, Luciano, was good enough for training as a professional opera singer.
 Pola later reported that he knew, after an approximately 15-minute audition, that he was standing against a superb talent.
 He spontaneously decided to help the boy and his family, who didn't have much money, by giving Luciano daily voice lessons free of charge.
 For the next three years, Luciano studied with Pola almost every day.
 Pavarotti later said, "Were it not for my dear teacher Arrigo Pola, I would not be what I am today."